Royal elections in Poland: Evolution

 In a milestone for the process of the free elections, Casimir's nephew, Louis I of Hungary, became king after the agreement between him, Casimir III the Great and the Polish nobility (Privilege of Buda).
 Louis had no sons, which created another dilemma for the succession of the Polish throne.
-In an attempt to secure the throne of Poland for his line, he gathered the nobles and sought their approval to have one of his daughters retained as the queen regnant of Poland in exchange for the Privilege of Koszyce (1374).
+In an attempt to secure the throne of Poland for his line, he gathered the nobles and sought their approval to have one of his daughters appointed queen regnant of Poland in exchange for the Privilege of Koszyce (1374).

+End of hereditary rule

+Louis's youngest daughter, Jadwiga, ascended the throne of Poland in 1384 and was viewed as hereditary monarch – the "naturally-enthroned" and "inherent" Lady of the Kingdom ("pani naturalna/pani przyrodzona królestwa") – being an heir to both Anjou and Piast dynasties on the virtue of being daughter of the previous king.
+While her ascendancy needed to be approved by nobles because of lack of precedence for the female succession in Poland, she was then viewed as the unquestioned bearer of the hereditary rights to the Polish throne, with any legitimate children born to her inheriting that position.
+Polish nobles subsequently chose Jagiełło, Grand Duke of Lithuania to be her husband and co-regent.
+Jadwiga and her only daughter and heiress, Princess Elizabeth, both died in 1399, ending the hereditary monarchy in Poland and leaving the future succession (after Jagiełło's eventual death) ambiguous.

+Succession during the Jagiellonian dynasty

-The next election of a Polish king had occurred in 1386, with the selection of Władysław II Jagiełło (Jogaila), Grand Duke of Lithuania, as the first king of Poland's second dynasty.
-The electors chose Władysław II Jagiełło as king, and he married a daughter of Louis I, Jadwiga of Poland, but had no promise that his dynasty would continue on the throne.
-He would need to issue more privileges to the nobility to secure the guarantee that upon his death, one of his sons would inherit.
-The royal council chose the candidates, and the delegates of nobility and towns confirmed them during the sejm.
-The principle of election continued in effect throughout the nearly two centuries of the Jagiellon Dynasty, but just as in Piast times, it actually amounted to mere confirmation of the incoming heir.
+After Jadwiga and Elizabeth's deaths, Polish nobles continued to recognize Jagiełło as their king, but, as he was a ruler by election, any children from his future marriages did not automatically have the right to assume the throne.
+He would need to issue more privileges to the nobility to secure the guarantee that, upon his death, one of his sons would succeed him.

+During an election, the royal council chose the candidates, and the delegates of nobility and towns confirmed them during the sejm.
+This method continued in effect throughout the nearly two centuries of the Jagiellon Dynasty, although in reality it was a mere confirmation of an incoming heir.

-One could describe the monarchy of Poland at that time as "the hereditary monarchy with a[n] elective legislature."
-A major reason was the desire on the part of Polish nobility to retain the Polish–Lithuanian union, and the Jagiellon dynasty were the hereditary rulers of the Grand Duchy of Lithuania.
-Nonetheless, the pretense of having a choice by elections remained important for the nobility, and when in 1530 Sigismund I the Old attempted to secure the hereditary throne for his 10-year-old son, there was a political crisis, and the Polish parliament, the sejm, ruled that a new king could be chosen during the life of his predecessor (that became known in the Polish politics as the vivente rege).
+The monarchy of Poland at that time could be described as a "hereditary monarchy with an elective legislature".
+A major reason was the desire on the part of Polish nobility to retain the Polish–Lithuanian union, and the Jagiellon dynasty was the hereditary ruler of the Grand Duchy of Lithuania.
+Nonetheless, the pretense of having a choice by election remained important for the nobility, and when, in 1529, Sigismund I the Old attempted to secure the hereditary throne for his nine-year-old son, the nobles acknowledged the young prince as his father's co-ruler but the event caused subsequent unrest.